Banat: Habsburg rule (1716–1867)

-Hungarian administration (1867–1918)
+Hungarian rule (1867–1918)

 In 1867, after the Austro-Hungarian compromise the territory returned again to Hungarian administration.
 After 1871, the former Military Frontier, located in southern parts of Banat, came under civil administration and was incorporated into Banat's counties.
 Krassó and Szörény were united into Krassó-Szörény in 1881.

-The Banat Question at the end of First World War
+The Banat Question at the end of World War I

 In 1918, the Banat Republic was proclaimed in Timișoara in October, and the government of Hungary recognized its independence.
 However, it was short-lived.
 After just two weeks, Serbian troops invaded the region and took control.
 From November 1918 to March 1919, western and central parts of Banat were governed by Serbian administration from Novi Sad, as part of the Banat, Bačka and Baranja province of the Kingdom of Serbia and newly formed Kingdom of Serbs, Croats and Slovenes (which was later renamed as Yugoslavia).

-In the wake of the Declaration of Union of Transylvania with Romania on December 1, 1918, and the Declaration of Unification of Banat, Bačka and Baranja with Serbia on November 25, 1918, most of Banat was (on July 26, 1919) divided between Romania (Krassó-Szörény completely, two-thirds of Temes, and a small part of Torontál) and the Kingdom of Serbs, Croats and Slovenes (most of Torontál, and one-third of Temes).
+In the wake of the Declaration of Union of Transylvania with Romania on December 1, 1918, and the Declaration of Unification of Banat, Bačka and Baranja with Serbia on November 25, 1918, most of Banat was (on July 26, 1919) divided between Romania (Krassó-Szörény completely, two-thirds of Temes, and a small part of Torontál) and the Kingdom of Serbs, Croats, and Slovenes (most of Torontál, and one-third of Temes).
 A small area near Szeged was assigned to the newly independent Hungary.
 These borders were confirmed by the 1919 Treaty of Versailles and the 1920 Treaty of Trianon.

 At the dissolution of Austria-Hungary, the delegates of the Romanian and some German communities voted for union with Romania during the Great National Assembly of Alba Iulia; the delegates of the Serbian, Bunjevac and other Slavic and non-Slavic communities (including some Germans) voted for union with Serbia during the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja; while the Hungarian minority remained loyal to the government in Budapest.
 Besides these declarations, no other plebiscite was held.

-Romanian Banat since the First World War
+Romanian Banat since the World War I

 In 1938, the counties of Timiș-Torontal, Caraș, Severin, Arad and Hunedoara were joined to form ținutul Timiș, which roughly encompassed the area typically called Banat in Romania.

 On 6 September 1950, the province was replaced by the Timișoara Region (formed by the present-day counties of Timiș and Caraș-Severin).
 In 1956, the southern half of the existing Arad Region was incorporated to the Timișoara Region.
 In December 1960, the Timișoara Region was renamed the Banat Region.

 On 17 February 1968, a new territorial division was made and today's Timiș, Caraș-Severin and Arad counties were formed.

 Since 1998, Romania has been divided into eight development regions, acting as divisions that coordinate and implement regional development.
 The Vest development region is composed of four counties: Arad, Timiș, Hunedoara and Caraș-Severin; thus it has almost same borders as the Timiș Province (ținutul Timiș) of 1938.
 The Vest development region is also a part of the Danube-Criș-Mureș-Tisa Euroregion.